dynport/dgtk/cli/README.md

 	router.RegisterFunc("do/something", func() error { return fmt.Errorf("I should do something") }, "do something")

-If there is only a single action for a programm the router is not required and this action can be registered directly:
+If there is only a single action for a program the router is not required and this action can be registered directly:

 	cli.RunActionWithArgs(&ExampleRunner{})